sedwards2009/extraterm/docs/guide.md

 With a shell pipe and `xargs` I can give the list of documents to the `wc` (word count) command:

+Using the `--save` or `-s` option `from` can directly write the frame contents to disk using the file's original filename.

 ## Executing Commands from Cursor Mode